Healthdirect Free Australian health advice you can count on.

 What causes an ingrown hair?

-You are more likely to get ingrown hairs if you have very curly or coarse hair.
-Cutting curly or coarse hair can lead to a type of ingrown hair called pseudofolliculitis or ‘razor bumps’ after shaving, tweezing or waxing hair in the area.
+You are also more likely to get ingrown hairs if you have very curly or coarse hair.

 How is an ingrown hair treated?

-Washing the area with a washcloth or soft toothbrush using a circular motion for several minutes can help release the hairs.
-You can also try inserting a sterile needle under the hair loop and pulling the ingrown end to the surface.
+Washing the area with a washcloth using a circular motion for several minutes can help release the hairs.

-If the ingrown hair becomes infected, you may need an antibiotic cream from the doctor.
-In severe cases, oral antibiotics may be needed.
+If the ingrown hair becomes infected, you may need antibiotics.

 Talk to your doctor if you have a lot of ingrown hairs.
-There are medicines that can remove dead skin cells, reduce inflammation and treat infection.
+There are medicines and products that can:

 You might be able to prevent ingrown hairs by: